Paragraph W – Procedure for applications for Prior Approval under Part 3

 (c) the developer’s contact address;

-(d) the developer’s email address if the developer is content to receive communications
+(d) the developer’s email address if the developer is content to receive communication electronically; and

 together with any fee required to be paid.